EduTunes

 Picture

-• This is the FREE version of "Phonics Time."
+• These are some FREE samples from "Phonics Time."
 Some videos may be up for a limited time.

 • If you like this set, please head to the Products Page for the complete version.
 You may also be interested in commercial-free streaming music featuring many top children's artists (including Miss Jenny) at HeidiSongs.